garth5689/garth5689.github.io/_posts/2017-05-19-speeding_commuters.md

 ![e_mat]({{ site.baseurl }}/img/posts/speeding_commuters/e_matrix.png)

 # The Checkered Flag
-In this case, $$E$$ tells us, for each possible starting state, how many trips we should expect before we reach the absorbing state.
+In this case, $$E$$ tells us, for each possible starting state, how many trips we should expect before all drivers are suspended.
 The important one for the riddle is `[0, 0]`.
 For our reduced example, we should expect 33.33 trips, or ~16.5 days for both of our drivers to be suspended.
 If both of our drivers started with 1 ticket, it would take exactly half as long, or a little over 8 days.

-### The Original Riddle
-Now all that's left to do it perform this same analysis on the original problem parameters of 3 tickets to suspension and all the drivers.
+Now all that's left to do it perform this same calculations on the original problem parameters of 3 tickets to suspension and all 4 drivers.
 With our 256 states, showing any visuals is quite difficult.
 Running through the numbers shows that we should expect all drivers to be suspended at **38.5 days**.

 For processes that run in discrete steps and can be represented by a fixed number of states, Markov chains are a great way to learn about how the system evolves and to calculate useful properties about it as well.
 I hope you learned a bit, and be sure to ask me any questions if you have them!